Hes-Siemelink/instacli/README.md

   --language   Select a language
 ```

-Now we can call the example again with the parameters filled in:
+We can call the example again with the parameters filled in:

 ```commandline
 $ cli greeting.cli --name Hes --language Spanish